apache/trafficcontrol/blueprints/flexible-topologies.md

 ### Traffic Portal Impact

+Traffic Portal will need new pages for:
+- creating and viewing Topologies (and since TP sidebar menu currently has "Topology" as an item already, that may need to be renamed if "Topologies" is going to be a sub-menu item of that)

+Existing Traffic Portal pages will need to be updated:
+- all the delivery services and delivery service requests views, to include the new `topology` field
-Traffic Portal will need new pages for creating and viewing Topologies, and the Delivery Service form will need to be updated to add a new Topology field for assigning a Delivery Service to a Topology.
-If a Delivery Service is assigned to a Topology, Traffic Portal should prohibit assigning `EDGE` servers to the Delivery Service (`ORIGIN` servers may still need to be assignable for MSO).
+- delivery service server assignment views should prohibit assigning `EDGE` servers to a delivery service that has a Topology assigned already (`ORIGIN` servers may still need to be assignable for MSO purposes)
+- the CDN snapshot view, in order to account for a new top-level section (`topologies`) in the `CRConfig`

 Since Delivery Services will no longer be constrained to one global Topology as they are today, it would be extremely useful to be able to visualize a Delivery Service's Topology like a tree, where each node in the tree is a cachegroup, and the edges between nodes are the primary/secondary parent relationships between them.
 Clicking on a particular node would show all the servers in that cachegroup that could serve a request for the Delivery Service.
 This visualization will most likely be different from the Topology form for creating a Topology and does not necessarily need to be provided by Traffic Portal.